 If you would like to create your very own checklist you may do so by clicking on the green "Add a New Checklist" button as shown below.
 When clicked on will prompt a window to give this new checklist a name, once written please proceed with clicking the blue "Save" button.

 Once you have created your own checklist, you will notice it will have the name that you have given it.
-In this Learning For You article, we have created "Default 2" as our own checklist.
+As an example, we have created "Standard Checklist" as our own checklist.

 As you can see you can have many created checklists, the above shows seven checklists.
 You will notice below the list of checklists there is a blue "Current Checklist" and a yellow "Inspection Configuration" both have important buttons to the right of each.